gkjohnson/closed-chain-ik-js/README.md

 _extends THREE.Group_

 A helper class for rendering the joints and links in a three.js scene.
+Renders frame relationships as lines and joints degrees of freedom with indicators based on the joint type.

 ### .roots